Maximum Number of Modes of Gaussian Mixtures: Examples and Conjecture

 \begin{conjecture}{(Sturmfels, AIM 2011)} For all $d,k \geq 1$,

-\end{conjecture} This conjecture matches correctly all the known values for $m(d,k)$ that we have presented so far.
+\end{conjecture} This conjecture matches correctly all the known values for $m(d,k)$ so far, which we have presented.
 In the next section we will show that for $d=2$ there exist Gaussian mixtures that achieve as many as $\binom{k+1}{2}$ modes, showing that (\ref{boundAIM}) is a lower bound on $m(2,k)$.

+Let $d=2$ and $k=3$.
+The conjectured bound gives $\binom{2+3-1}{2}= 6$ modes.
+In Figure \ref{fig:sixmodes} we give an example of a Gaussian mixture that has this number of modes.
+The configuration relies on the deformation of 3 lines arranged in an equilateral triangle, and taking means as the middle points on the 3 sides, with all weights $\frac13$.
+Apart from the modes coming from the means, the other 3 modes lie near the corresponding triangle vertices.

-One could ask if there exists a counterexample to Conjecture \ref{conjlab} similar to Duistermaat's for an isotropic mixture.
-Specifically, let $d=2$ and $k=3$, where we locate the $\binom{2+3-1}{2}= 6$ modes coming from the deformation of 3 lines arranged in an equilateral triangle and means as the middle points on the 3 sides.
-Each of the other 3 means lie near the corresponding triangle vertices.
-Could an extra mode be formed at the origin for some values of the parameters?
-This would give a total of 7 modes (see Figure \ref{fig:fakecounterex}).
-Note that by rotational symmetry, the origin is a critical point.
-If the Gaussians are very concentrated on the lines (see Figure \ref{fig:notcounterex}), then everything points at the origin being a local minimum, but if they diffuse enough, then it becomes a mode (the problem is that we lose the other modes at the vertices).
+One could ask if in this anisotropic case, there exists a counterexample to Conjecture~\ref{conjlab} in the spirit of Duistermaat's mixture.
+Specifically, could an extra mode be formed at the origin for some values of the covariance parameters?
+This would give a total of 7 modes.
+Note that by rotational symmetry, the origin is always a critical point.
+Indeed, if the Gaussians are very concentrated on the lines (like in Figure \ref{fig:sixmodes}), then the origin is a local minimum.
+If they diffuse enough, then it will eventually become a mode.
+The problem is that in this diffusion, the modes coming from the means quickly become saddle points, as illustrated in Figure \ref{fig:threemodes}.
 We argue that an intermediate scenario of a total of 7 modes is actually impossible.
 Indeed, consider any height of the equilateral triangle.
 Again by symmetry, the corresponding modes near the vertex and middle point of the triangle lie on this height.
 Restricting the Gaussian mixture density to that line, the components corresponding to the opposite sides project to the same kernel; thus obtaining a combination of two Gaussian kernels.
-Since we know that the number of modes is at most two in this case, not all three of the critical points lying on the line can be modes.
+Since we know that the number of modes is at most two in one dimension, not all three of the critical points lying on the line can be modes.